Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 QRUCIAL DAO is a system for trustless audits, and certification using non-transferable NFTs, exogenous tooling and decentralized Consensus.

 To us, it is ironic that web3 and trustless systems are trusting web2 auditors and legacy security companies to protect them from threat actors.
-This is the reason we want to build a system in which the community and the projects can trust that a security assessment has in fact been done in a professionally.
+This is the reason we want to build a system in which the community and the projects can trust that a security assessment has in fact been done professionally.
-To often, security audits of web3 projects are performed in a way that relies on intransparency and blind trust in a company logo instead of a proof of computation as well as a proof that the auditor is knowledgeable of the task at hand.
-It seems that many auditing companies are not in security but the PDF business.
+Too often, security audits of web3 projects are performed in a way that relies on intransparency and blind trust in a company logo instead of a proof of computation as well as a proof that the auditor is knowledgeable of the task at hand.
+It seems that many auditing companies are not in security, but the PDF business.
 We want to change this.

 ### Project Details